Theory "Product Backlog"

 This involves the following questions:

 The Product Backlog should be evaluated and reviewed regularly.
-This evaluation and review allow the entries in the Product Backlog to be examined and checked to see whether they are still up-to-date and whether they correctly reflect the interests of the customer.
+This evaluation and review allows the entries in the Product Backlog to be examined and checked to see whether they are still up-to-date and whether they correctly reflect the interests of the customer.
 The Backlog Refinement Meeting is suitable for updating the Product Backlog.

 Backlog Refinement Meeting¶